-Figure 7 illustrates the architecture of SMR in a deduplication system.
-In the main memory, the system splits the input data streams into chunks and uses hash functions to identify them, then the chunks are grouped into segments.
+Fig. 7 illustrates the architecture of SMR in a deduplication system.
+The grouping operation is optional, which is a part of grouped deduplication and detailed described in Section 4.
+In the main memory, the system splits the input data streams into chunks and uses hash functions to identify them, then the data stream is divided into segments which consist of some continuous chunks.
 For each segment, after redundancy identification, in order to gain a suitable trade-off between deduplication ratio and restore performance, SMR determines which chunks are deduplicated or rewritten according to the redundancy information of segments.
 Finally, these rewritten and unique chunks are stored into the container pool.
 Meanwhile, the index and recipe are updated according to the fingerprints and addresses of these chunks.